jb5k/way_of_stock/InstallFreeTDS.md

-# Installing FreeTDS
+# Installing Freetds

-FreeTDS is the native library used to talk to SQL Server database.
+Freetds is the native library used to talk to SQL Server database.
 It is only required if the project talks to SQL Server.
 It is primarily used by the `tiny_tds` gem dependency.

 ## OSX Instructions